 Israeli companies are generally subject to tax at the rate of 36% of taxable income.
-However, our facilities in Israel have received Approved Enterprise status from the Israel Investment Center, which entitles us to receive certain tax benefits.
-We have elected to receive an alternative package of benefits under the Law for Encouragement of Capital Investments.
-We have received four approvals granting us an alternative package of benefits, subject to compliance with applicable requirements.
-Under the first approval, our undistributed income derived from one Approved Enterprise will be exempt from corporate tax for a period of four years from 2001, and we will be eligible for a reduced tax rate of between 10% to 15% for an additional two years (taking into account the time limits imposed by the Law for Encouragement of Capital Investments, 1959).
-Under the second approval, our undistributed income derived from another Approved Enterprise will be exempt from corporate tax for a period of two years from 2001 and we will be eligible for a reduced tax rate of between 10% to 15% for an additional eight years.
-Under the third approval (benefit period starting 2003) and the fourth approval, our undistributed income derived from the third and fourth Approved Enterprises will be exempt from corporate tax for a period of two years following implementation of the plan.
-We will be eligible for a reduced tax rate of between 10% to 15% for an additional eight years thereafter.
-As a result, a substantial portion of the profits derived from products manufactured in Israel may benefit from a reduced Israeli tax rate.
+However, our facilities in Israel have received Approved Enterprise status from the Israel Investment Center, which entitles us to receive specified tax benefits.
+We have received three approvals granting us a package of benefits, subject to compliance with applicable requirements.
+Under the first approval, our undistributed income derived from one Approved Enterprise will be exempt from corporate tax for a period of four years from 2001, and we will be eligible for a reduced tax rate of between 10% to 25% for an additional two years.
+Under the second approval, our undistributed income derived from another Approved Enterprise was exempt from corporate tax for a period of two years from 2001 and we will be eligible for a reduced tax rate of 10% to 25% for an additional eight years.
+Under the third approval (benefit period starting 2003), our undistributed income will be exempt from corporate tax for a period of two years following implementation of the plan.
+We will be eligible for a reduced tax rate of between 10% to 25% for an additional thirteen years thereafter.
+All of these programs are subject to time limits imposed by the Law for Encouragement of Capital Investments, 1959 and based upon the level of foreign ownership in our company in each tax year.
+To retain the most favorable rates we must maintain a foreign shareholders' level of at least 90%.
+Currently, we exceed this level.
+As a result of these programs, a substantial portion of the profits derived from products manufactured in Israel may benefit from a reduced Israeli tax rate.
+Additionally, in October 2003, we submitted an application for a fourth approval for capital investments that will be implemented by the end of 2005.